jake-w-liu/SpecialFunctions/README.md

 - `gammaln(x: double)`
 - `gamma(x: double)`

-The package is built upon [Math.NET Numerics](https://github.com/mathnet/mathnet-numerics) and [AminKH's Legendre Polynomials repository](https://github.com/AminKH/Legendre-Polynomials).
-The API is designed to closely follow the structure and naming conventions of MATLAB, facilitating a smooth transition for users who are familiar with MATLAB’s syntax and functionality.
-This alignment allows for rapid prototyping, intuitive usage, and easier cross-platform adaptation of existing codebases.
+The package utilizes core numerical routines from [Math.NET Numerics](https://github.com/mathnet/mathnet-numerics), with updated APIs for functions such as Bessel and error functions.
+It also includes Legendre polynomial implementations adapted from [AminKH's Legendre Polynomials repository](https://github.com/AminKH/Legendre-Polynomials).
+The API is designed to closely mirror MATLAB’s structure and naming conventions, enabling a smooth transition for users familiar with MATLAB syntax.
+This compatibility facilitates rapid prototyping, intuitive function calls, and straightforward adaptation of existing MATLAB-based codebases to C#.

 ## Usage